Points-of-Tango/points-of-tango.github.io/events.md

 ## How and Which information can be added to an event.

+To upload information to Points of Tango platform, it is only necessary to have an account on the platform for at least one of the organisers of the event (to create the account, it is possible via web or downloading the application).
+This account should have marked 'I am also an Organisers' on the profile to be able to create events.
+With the account, sign in to our web platform and create your events: https://points-of-tango.web.app/

-To upload information to Points of Tango platform, There is no distiction on International or Local Events on the data to add, both scopes can add exactly the same amount of information, this is described in the next points:
+Listed below all different type of information which can be added to the event.
+There is no distiction on International or Local Events respecting on the data to be added, both scopes can add exactly the same amount of information, this is described in the next points:

 ### 1. Main Event Details information.